copyninja/copyninja.info/content/devops/lvm_shrink_resize_partition.rst

 patience to do that so I just went ahead commented /home mounting in /etc/fstab and rebooted!.
 This time it worked and /home is not mounted on recovery mode.
-Now comes the hard part resizing home, thanks to `tldp.org <http://tldp.org/HOWTO/LVM-HOWTO/reducelv.html>`_ I coud do this with following step
+Now comes the hard part resizing home, thanks to `TLDP doc on reducing
+<http://tldp.org/HOWTO/LVM-HOWTO/reducelv.html>`_ I coud do this with
+following step

 .. code-block:: shell